 The hardliners have dominated in recent months.
 Their Sinocentrism prompted the persecution of Rio Tinto officials and could be read in the government’s official response to Google’s decision to leave the country when the People’s Daily excoriated the search engine for its “collusion” with American intelligence.

-“That may sound like a victory for China’s cosmopolitan cadres,” notes Liu, but there is reason to be cautious: “it could also fuel nationalists’ anger as the intraparty wrangling continues.”
+“That may sound like a victory for China’s cosmopolitan cadres,” writes Liu, but there is reason to be cautious: “it could also fuel nationalists’ anger as the intraparty wrangling continues.”